Consider a student loan with a cosigner

 footnote Sallie Mae does not provide, and these materials are not meant to convey, financial, tax, or legal advice.
 Consult your own financial advisor, tax advisor, or attorney about your specific circumstances.

 footnote 1.
-Based on approved Sallie Mae loans to undergraduate students from October 1, 2021 through September 30, 2022.
+Based on the percentage of approved undergraduate loans that were cosigned from October 1, 2022 to September 30, 2023.

 footnote 2.
 For applications submitted directly to Sallie Mae, loan amount cannot exceed the cost of attendance less financial aid received, as certified by the school.
-Applications submitted to Sallie Mae through a partner website may be subjected to a lower maximum loan request amount.
+Applications submitted to Sallie Mae through a partner website will be subject to a lower maximum loan request amount.
 Miscellaneous personal expenses (such as a laptop) may be included in the cost of attendance for students enrolled at least half-time.